 Editor's note: This clause describes impacts to existing entities and interfaces.

-Nxx interface between A-SMF and I-SMF needs to be enhanced
+Impacts on the A-SMF and I-SMF as follows_

-A-SMF may need to know I-SMF service area.No/low impact to PCF.
+Nxx interface between A-SMF and I-SMF needs to be enhanced to provide rules for steering traffic to the local DNAI and to configure the ULCL/BP for session AMBR enforcement and traffic measurements.
+The I-SMF proxies traffic measurements from ULCL/BP to the A-SMF.A-SMF needs to know I-SMF service area.
+The A-SMF needs to provide rules for routing AF traffic to the local DNAI under the I-SMF service area based on PCC Rules.

+I-SMF needs to report events that indicate routing to a DNAI and UP reconfiguration to the A-SMF, instead of to the AF directly.

+No impact to PCF or in CHF.

 6.15.5 Evaluation of the solution